 The Correspondent is our student newspaper.
 Here you can read up on the latest in distance learning from the perspective of our students, teachers, and staff.
 We like to include things like profiles of our teachers, student success stories, and tips for success.
 And what would a student newspaper be without a little bit of silliness and a whole lot of fun?
 You’ll find that here too.

 Look back at 2015/16 in the latest edition of the yearbook.
 Complete with stories, photos, and memories—plus, fun videos to help you get to know us a little better—the yearbook connects you to the stories of your classmates, teachers, and the journeys we take each year.

-Make it even easier to stay on top of the latest in distance education by subscribing to our newsletter.
+Make it even easier to stay on top of the latest in distance education by subscribing to our newsletter for partners.

 Don’t forget to visit our News blog, where you’ll find important announcements and information about new initiatives from Alberta Distance Learning Centre.